Parallelize an Application on a Multicore CPU

 4.3.
 Run the multithread code

-When running the program, an fps counter is displayed in the console.
+When running the program, an fps counter is displayed (in the console and in the window).
 Using this indication, it is possible to measure the performance gain obtained when using multiple threads.
 For example, on an quad-core Intel Xeon CPU clocked at 3.10GHz, we observed a speedup of 2.67 (from ~375fps to ~1000fps) on a 352x288 image.

 In order to have realistic timings in the Gantt chart, actor timings should be entered in the scenario.
 Actor timings must be measured by execution profiling.